Foundry-01/Open-Source-Mail-Merge--OSMM-/README.md

 ## Features

 - Send personalized emails to multiple recipients using Gmail drafts as templates
+- CC as many people as you want by inputting cc columns with emails
 - Dynamic variable replacement using `{{variable}}` syntax
 - Case-insensitive variable matching
 - Automatic email column detection (searches for any column containing "email address")